 DILUTE, DILUTE, DILUTE!
 Every essential oil, including lavender and other essential oils considered to be gentler, needs to be diluted in a fixed carrier oil, an oil based product such as a lotion/cream or a high fat content diluent such as very high fat milk for topical use.
 Water, witch hazel, epsom salts, and similar do not dilute or even disperse the essential oils.
 You still get them at full concentration with direct contact to skin and thus it’s undiluted/neat application.
 We cannot express the need to dilute essential oils with a proper medium enough.

 Always properly dilute within skin safe ranges.
-All essential oils have a recommended maximum dilution rate set by the International Fragrance Association.
+All essential oils have individual recommended maximum dermal application rate set by the International Fragrance Association for use in cosmetic, commodity product and pharmaceutical applications.
 Some are as low as 0.01% while others have higher rates.
-These rates are easily found in the widely trusted reference, Essential Oil Safety: A Guide for Health Care Professionals, 2nd Edition.
+These rates are determined by chemical composition and the evidentiary science related to human physiology and anatomy.
+For the use of essential oils for therapeutic purposes, Robert Tisserand and Rodney Young have researched and evaluated multiple sources of scientific research and evidence with essential oils to determine expert recommended safety advisories and safe dermal application guidelines for approximately half of the essential oils currently known or available in the world.
+This information and safe dilution guidelines are easily found in their widely trusted reference, Essential Oil Safety: A Guide for Health Care Professionals, 2nd Edition.
 There are also general dilution rate guidelines that are recommended throughout the aromatherapy community.
 For best practical topical application methods, try the lowest possible dilution percentage of essential oil to diluent, increasing in small increments to not exceed recommended maximum skin safe rates until desired results are achieved.

 Avoid known skin sensitizers.
 There are several essential oils known to be mild to severe dermal sensitizers.
 Avoiding them is crucial and since there are essential oils that will usually give similar effects, it’s not hard to find an alternative.
 Some of those known to be sensitizers are: